UgljesaJovina/learning-cpp/0. Comments and compiling/README.md

 g++ *file-name*
 ```

-This produces a file named `a;out` that is ready to be executed; If you want to change the name, you can use the `-o` flag, example:
+This produces a file named `a.out` that is ready to be executed; If you want to change the name, you can use the `-o` flag, example:

 ```
 g++ *script-file* -o *desired-output-file-name*